Appearance

 There is much more that can be done with the Attributes Form in QGIS when preparing a Mergin Maps project!
 You can learn more about forms in Setting Up Form Widgets, Advanced Form Configuration or other pages in the Configure Survey Layer part of this documentation.

-# Saving changes to Mergin Maps
+Saving changes to Mergin Maps

 In the next tutorial we will see how this project looks on Mergin Maps mobile app.
-We'll now make some last changes, save them and sync the project back to the Mergin Maps cloud.
+We'll now make some last changes, save them and sync the project back to the Mergin Maps Cloud.

 Right click on the layer called

-and find the Rename Layer option.
-Rename the layer toSurvey notes
+Surveyand find the Rename Layer option.
+Rename the layer toSurvey notes(the nameSurveyis too general in this context).Save the QGIS project

 Use the Synchronise Mergin Maps Project button in the Mergin Maps QGIS plugin toolbar (it is located in the upper navigation panel)